material-motion/material-motion/concepts/runtimes.md

 The purpose of a Runtime is to enable the **coordination** of interactive motion in an application.
 A Runtime applies the Plan/Fulfillment and Coordinator/Plan patterns.

-Throughout this chapter we will apply a metaphor oriented around theater terminology.
-The metaphor consists primarily of **Intentions** and **Actors**.
-Actors fulfill Intention (the plan).
-Both are objects.

-A Runtime object is capable of doing the following:
+A Runtime object is expected to be capable of doing the following:

-- Associate Intention instances with target instances.
+- Associate Plans with target instances.
-- Create Actor instances that are able to fulfill the provided Intentions.
+- Fulfill Intentions.
 - Feed events to Actor instances.
 - Delegate events to external systems.